-This picturesque town is situated in the hills above Puerto de la Cruz, in the Orotava valley, and the old town is a popular place of interest for tourists.
+This picturesque town is situated in the hills above Puerto de la Cruz, in the Orotava valley.
+The old town is a popular place of interest for tourists and locals.

-People visit La Orotava to see the house of the balconies, Casa de los Balcones, or the church Nuestra Senora de la Concepción.
+People visit La Orotava to enjoy the town and to visit the house of the balconies, Casa de los Balcones.
+Also the church Nuestra Senora de la Concepción.

 The streets of La Orotava can be quite steep.
 There are cobblestone streets, beautiful architecture and plants everywhere you look.
-Notice the Spanish balconies on the old houses in the centre of the old town.
+Notice the Spanish balconies on the old houses in the old town centre.

 The origin of the town’s name is not known, but it is believed it derives from the Guanches, who called La Orotava Arautaba or Arautápala.